epics-extensions/EPNix/docs/ioc/user-guides/testing/integration-tests.md

 of the NixOS manual.
 :::

-## Pre-requisites
+## Prerequisites

 :::{warning}
 When running tests,
-Nix assumes you can run hardware-accelerated VMs, through KVM.
+Nix assumes you can run hardware-accelerated VMs using KVM.
 :::

-Make sure that you have KVM on your Linux machine by checking if the file {file}`/dev/kvm` is present.
+Ensure that KVM is available on your Linux machine by checking whether the file {file}`/dev/kvm` exists.

 If the file is present,
 you can proceed to the next section.

-If you don't have KVM,
+If you don't have KVM
-and you're running Nix on a physical machine, examine your firmware settings to see if you can enable hardware-accelerated virtualization.
+and are running Nix on a physical machine, inspect your firmware settings to see if you can enable hardware-accelerated virtualization.
-The setting can show up as:
+The setting might appear as:

 - Virtualization
 - Intel Virtualization Technology